 Of course, if you are struggling to make ends meet, it is only natural to want a better life for yourself and your family.
 But when your happiness and even the approval you feel toward your children is motivated largely by their wealth or material possessions, it may be worth re-assessing your definition of success to make room for other possibilities.

-That said, is impossible to become successful by just doing enough to get by.
+That said, it is impossible to become successful by just doing enough to get by.
 Anyone can be average.
-If your aim is to be successful, you must cultivate a burning desire to achieve larger than self goals which compel you wake up early and stay up late pursuing your highest vision until you have achieved it.
+If your aim is to be successful, you must cultivate a burning desire to achieve larger than self goals which compel you to wake up early and stay up late pursuing your highest vision until you have achieved it.
 No matter what obstacles present themselves along the way to your success (and they will), you must always keep pushing yourself forward and denying the apathy virus to make it’s claim on your mind and heart.

 The starting point of all achievement is desire. – Napoleon Hill